Seneca Waterways Council: History

 The Seneca Waterways Council was founded in 2009 with the merger of the Finger Lakes Council (#391) and Otetiana Council (#397), both in Western New York.

 The Finger Lakes Council served the Finger Lakes Region of New York.
 At the time of the merger with the Otetiana Council the council service center was located in Geneva, New York and it was operating Camp Babcock–Hovey in Ovid, New York.

 The Otetiana Council served the Greater Rochester area.
 At the time of the merger with the Finger Lakes Council the council service center was located in Downtown Rochester, New York and it was operating the Massawepie Scout Camps in the Adirondack Park as well as Camp Cutler in Naples, New York.

 The Seneca Waterways Council Scouting Historical Society has a collection of memorabilia relating to the history of Scouting in the Seneca Waterways Council.
-Exhibits are displayed at the council service center near the entrance to the Scout shop and are changed bi-monthly.
-The society meets the third or fourth Tuesday of each month at 7:00 pm, visitors are welcome.
+Exhibits are displayed at the council service center.